shaistaabidd/SPL-Techincal-Assessment/Advanced/GreedyAlgorithms/README.md

 Command/Script to Run Problem 1: ________________

-*Open Visual Studio or any other C++ compiler.
+1.Open Visual Studio or any other C++ compiler.
-*Copy the code in .cpp file and paste it on compiler *Run the program
+2.Copy the code in .cpp file and paste it on compiler 3.Run the program